A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Simulation

 \subsubsection{Simultaneous Learning and Control}

 In the application where a free area for experiments is not available, it is required to perform \emph{Simultaneous Active Learning and Control}, or Online Learning, in the learning phase.
-In other words, the vehicle is expected to efficiently collect online data to update the GP dynamics while following the racing track and avoiding collision to the borders.
+The vehicle is expected to efficiently collect online data to update the GP dynamics while following the racing track and avoiding collision to the borders.
 Hence, this scenario covers the dual control problem in \cite{alpcan2015information}.

 To validate the benefits of active learning, we consider two simulations depending on the effect of the active learning term.
-In the first simulation, with $\gamma > 0$ the active learning objective is involved to explore the state space, whereas in the second simulation, the active learning is disabled, \ie $\gamma = 0$, the vehicle only tracks to the reference and collects online data along the racing track.
-Since in the racing track, the car faces a more complicated control task than in a free area in offline learning simulation, the initial GP models need to have more training data points.
-Particularly, three initial GP models trained on 50 initial data points are adopted to control the system at the beginning, then 100 new data samples are collected online.
-As a result, three final GP models with 150 data points are obtained at the end of the learning phase.
+In the first simulation, the active learning objective is involved to whereas in the second simulation, the active learning is disabled and the vehicle only tracks to the reference and collects online data along the racing track.
+In this scenrio, three initial GP models trained on 50 initial data points are adopted to control the system at the beginning, then 100 new data samples are collected online.
 The simultaneous learning and control simulation is conducted using the UPenn track, while the UCB track is utilized for a testing race given the model learned from the previous race.
-Similar to in the Offline Learning simulation, the SCP algorithm is utilized to solve the optimization problems in both learning and racing phases.